kneelian/cjk-stack/README.md

 The shellcode sets up the program source and handles invocation of the interpreter machine object.

 The interpreter takes a string (`cstr` or `std::string`, or `std::string_view`) containing instructions, then lexes it into a vector of commands, and then executes commands from that array.
 The command tape wraps around: executing past the final instruction returns the pointer to the start of the vector, providing mechanics for an infinite loop.

+# further plans

+Plans to rewrite the interpreter and port it to embedded systems